XVARY Composite Score

 A 1-point margin swing on $5.0B of revenue is roughly $50M.
 That's huge for a business this size.

-limited unit growth
+Limited unit growth

 The company operated 198 stores at the end of 2024, and the footprint has changed little over the better part of a decade.
 If comparable-store sales cool, there is not much new-store growth to bail you out.